sandsmark/borderlands3-save-editor/README.md

 ## Credits

-Thanks to https://github.com/apocalyptech and https://github.com/gibbed for the protobufs and the obfuscation method.
+Thanks to https://github.com/apocalyptech and https://github.com/gibbed for the protobufs, the obfuscation methods, data, etc.

 If you want to pay someone for this Gibbed would probably appreciate it: https://www.patreon.com/gibbed